 On the flip side, Vector Security does offer quality equipment with state-of-the-art technology and can provide excellent home automation for those who know they’ll be staying put in Vector’s service area.

 The way we see it, you’ll likely be secure and content with whoever you choose.
-It all boils down to what you’re looking for to best protect you and yours.
+It all boils down to what you’re looking for to best protect you, your family, and your hard-earned investments.
 With that said, we have to give the edge to ADT.
 The company is much more established, their 24/7 monitoring is top-notch, and they have one of the best professional installation services we’ve seen.